 In 2000, Casa San Andres opened its doors to impoverished children from the community to offer educational scholarships.
 The program has been so successful that the home now has over 246 external students at preschool through secondary school.
 NPH provides a comprehensive education in a healthy and safe environment, strengthening the values and principles instilled by Father Wasson.
-Due to the pandemic our community students are currently studying from home.
-They are receiving support in the form of food packages, counselling, educational materials and one-on-one face to face tutoring in the neighbouring village, Parramos.

 On our extensive NPH property, we have a school campus, homes for the children who permanently live onsite, a kitchen and common dining room, library and a computer room.
 There is also an administrative block, staff and volunteer housing, and five workshops where the older children receive vocational training (bakery, cooking, sewing, welding, hand crafts and carpentry).
 A clinic serves the children and staff of NPH, but also provides medical assistance to people from the surrounding communities.